irmen/Pyro4/docs/source/servercode.rst

     double: server type; threaded

-1. threaded server (servertype ``"thread"``, this is the default) This server uses a thread pool to handle incoming proxy connections.
+1. threaded server (servertype ``"thread"``, this is the default) This server uses a dynamically adjusted thread pool to handle incoming proxy connections.
+    If the max size of the thread pool is too small for the number of proxy connections, new proxy connections will fail with an exception.
-    The size of the pool is configurable via various config items.
+    The size of the pool is configurable via some config items:

+        - ``THREADPOOL_SIZE``         this is the maximum number of threads that Pyro will use
+        - ``THREADPOOL_SIZE_MIN``     this is the minimum number of threads that must remain standby

     Every proxy on a client that connects to the daemon will be assigned to a thread to handle the remote method calls.
 This way multiple calls can potentially be processed concurrently.
-    This means your Pyro object may have to be made *thread-safe*!
+    *This means your Pyro object may have to be made thread-safe*!
     If you registered the pyro object's class with instance mode ``single``, that single instance will be called concurrently from different threads.
 If you used instance mode ``session`` or ``percall``, the instance will not be called from different threads because a new one is made per connection or even per call.
     But in every case, if you access a shared resource from your Pyro object, you may need to take thread locking measures such as using Queues.
-    If the thread pool is too small for the number of proxy connections, new proxy connections will be put to wait until another proxy disconnects from the server.

 .. index::
     double: server type; multiplex